are available 24/7 through your installation Family Advocacy Program.

 The Federal Voting Assistance Program ensures service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.

 The Voting Assistance Guide, or VAG, is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and the District of Columbia.

 Select your state to find your local election office’s contact information.

 Military and Family Support Centers provide information, education and support programs to help balance the demands of military life.
 Offerings include:

 Military and Family Support Centers may provide other programs such as the following:

-Casualty Affairs/SBP Officer – Assists families with all aspects of casualty information and benefits.
-Also acts as the Survivor Benefit Program liaison, explaining to retirees and others families as appropriate, the SBP system, procedures and explanation thereof.
+Casualty Affairs/Survivor Benefit Program Officer – The SBP officer assists families with all aspects of casualty information and benefits and also acts as the SBP liaison, explaining to retirees and other family members, as appropriate, the SBP system, procedures and explanation thereof.

-School Liaison Officer (SLO) – The School Liaison Officer assists and supports military families by working appropriate issues/concerns between the military and civilian school systems, please call 580-481-6409 for more assistances.
+School Liaison Officer – The SLO assists and supports military families by working appropriate issues and concerns between the military and civilian school systems.
+Call 580-481-5439 for more assistance.

-Military and Family Life Conselors (MFLC) – Licensed professional counselors are based at the Airman and Family Readiness Center and the Youth Center.
-They provide service members, spouses, family members, and children with a wide range of short-term, nonmedical, solution-focused services related to deployment issues, relationship & family issues, stress, grief, and other daily life issues.
+Military and Family Life Counselors – Licensed professional counselors are based at the Airman and Family Readiness Center and the Youth Center.
+They provide service members, spouses, family members and children with a wide range of short-term, nonmedical, solution-focused services related to deployment issues, relationship and family issues, stress, grief and other daily life issues.
 Their services are free and anonymous.
-No records are kept and they can meet on or off base.
-Their phone numbers are 580-919-0830 for adults and 580-693-0135 for children and youth.
+No records are kept, and they can meet on or off base.
+Call 580-301-1635 for adult services and call 580-693-0135 for children and youth services.